-A devotional thought for January 3 from Pearls of Great Price, Zondervan, 2006
+A story and devotional story thought from Pearls of Great Price, Zondervan.

 — 1 John 4:4 NASB